It4innovations/HyperLoom/doc/source/extending.rst

    The API in the following section is not yet fully stable.
    It may be changed in the near future.

-Loom infrastructure offers by default a set of operations for basic manipulation with data objects and running and external programs.
+HyperLoom infrastructure offers by default a set of operations for basic manipulation with data objects and running and external programs.
 One of this task is also task `loom/py_call` (it can be used via ``tasks.py_call`` or ``tasks.py_task`` in Python client).
 This task allows to executed arbitrary Python codes and the